Skip to main content

 Technical Approach

-This project centered on the design, development, and testing of a perception-aided collaborative robotic solution for manipulating a wide variety of small and flexible parts.
+This robotics project centered on the design, development, and testing of a perception-aided collaborative robotic solution for manipulating a wide variety of small and flexible parts.

 • Use perception-enabled collaborative robotics with dexterous manipulation for the wire pinning processes of harness assembly